 Limit price: The selected (or potentially better) price that the stop-limit order is executed at.

-Quantity: The quantity of assets to buy or sell in the stop-limit order.
+Quantity: The number of assets to buy or sell in the stop-limit order.

 The last traded price of BNB is 18.4 USDT, and the resistance is around 18.30 USDT.
 If you think that the price will go higher after the price reaches the resistance, you can put a Stop-Limit order to automatically buy more BNB at the price of 18.32 USDT.
 This way you won’t have to continuously watch market movements waiting for the price to reach your target price.